FWDekker/fo4vr-modlist/README.md

 ## 4.12 Settlements<a name="settlements"></a> <small><sup>[top ▲](#toc)</sup></small>
 I think Fallout 4's settlements are very flawed.
-In VR, they are not necessarily more or less flawed than in non-VR, so the mods in this section are not VR-specific.
+In VR, they are not necessarily _more_ flawed, so the mods in this section aren't VR-specific.
 However, several of these mods require VR-specific tweaks.
 That said, this entire section is recommended, because the VR experience is no worse than the non-VR experience with or without these.